-- Construction of 35,049 square feet of retail; 22,525 square feet of restaurant; 21,872 square feet of office; 44 dwelling units; 39 residential-type inn units; and 109 hotel rooms. - ➤ The development proposal includes the relocation of seven of the existing contributing buildings and reconstruction of one existing building.
+- Construction of 39,396 square feet of retail; 11,117 square feet of restaurant; 55,218 square feet of office; 45 dwelling units; and 39 residential-type inn units. - ➤ The development proposal includes the relocation of seven of the existing contributing buildings and reconstruction of one existing building.
 Relocation of six of the contributing buildings will occur on Block 61 along Swinton Avenue; and another contributing building will be relocated from Block 61 to the Sundy House property.
-The material of the structure to be reconstructed on the Sundy House property will be taken from the existing building on Block 70. - Demolition of nine structures. - > Block 61 will include a wide pedestrian plaza that is in the location of alley in the Block. - ➤ Block 61 includes a valet queue at the north end of the block.
+The material of the structure to be reconstructed on the Sundy House property will be taken from the existing building on Block 70. - ➤ Demolition of two structures.
+The remaining seven structures were approved by the HPB on June 26, 2017. - ➤ Block 61 will include a wide pedestrian plaza that is in the location of the alley (to be abandoned) in the Block. - ➤ Block 61 includes a valet queue at the north end of the block.
 The majority of parking for the project is located in a subgrade parking lot on Block 61 that will utilized by valet and self-parking.
-The hotel on Block 69 also includes a subgrade parking garage. - > The hotel buildings on Block 69 and Block 70 also include mechanical parking lifts. - ➤ The primary loading and trash compound is located along SW 1st Avenue.
+The condominium on Block 69 also includes a subgrade parking garage.

+- > The condominium buildings on Block 69 and Block 70 also include mechanical parking lifts. - ➤ The primary loading and trash compound is located along SW 1st Avenue.